 The products declared are aggregates manufactured by NCC Industry, Division Stone Materials.
-The declared site is Vesterhavsral søplads in Esbjerg, a large-sized terminal owned by NCC Industry in Denmark.
+The declared site is Nyrand in Svebølle, a large-sized gravel pit owned by NCC Industry in Denmark.

-The declared products manufactured in Esbjerg during 2020 (product list in Table 1) are intended to be used as, e.g. asphalt and concrete, filling material in civil engineering.
+The declared products produced at the site during 2020 (listed in Table 1) are intended to be used mainly as, e.g. asphalt, concrete and as unbound materials in civil engineering.

-Aggregates are produced in various types of products; 0/4 mm sand and pebbles to concrete, crushed rocks, gravel for subbase and base course.
-There are 31 types of aggregates declared in this EPD, representing the products manufactured at the declared site, see Table 1.
+Aggregates are produced in various fractions; from 0/2 mm sand and pebbles, to concrete sand, crushed rocks, gravel for subbase and base course.
+There are 30 types of aggregates declared in this EPD, representing the products manufactured at the declared site, see Table 1.
 The technical standards which the aggregates are compliant with are also presented.
-The raw material for the production is marine aggregates.
+The aggregates consist of natural rocks and minerals.